Pediatric Feeding & Swallowing/Nutritional Therapy

 Our Children’s Specialty Hospital offers a comprehensive and multidisciplinary approach for evaluation and treatment of feeding and swallowing disorders.
 Our feeding clinic at LifeScape can help identify the specific challenges your child may be having with feeding and offer a wide variety of program options to meet the unique needs of your child.
 Call us at (605) 444-9750 for details.

-- South Dakota’s first and only speech-language pathologist who is board-certified in swallowing and swallowing disorders
+- South Dakota’s first and only speech-language pathologist who is Board Certified in Swallowing and Swallowing Disorders (BCS-S)

 - Multi-disciplinary approach

-- A variety of program options specifically focused on difficulties with feeding and swallowing
+- A variety of program options and approaches to get results with feeding and swallowing challenges

 Our team can help patients who have difficulty with any of the following: